The purpose of this article is to show the different adjustments that can be made to assessments in Buzz.

 WARNING: If you change the number of attempts in the Activity settings tile, you will want to confirm your Score attempt in the Advanced assessment options tile.

-Randomization: These two checkboxes help to ensure students are getting different question order with different response order.
+Randomization: These two checkboxes help to ensure students are getting a different question order with a different response order.

 Advanced Assessment Options

 This tile allows you to add or disable features for your students’ assessments.